syncfusion-content/maui-docs/MAUI/Kanban-Board/Column.md

 ### Multiple category for a column

-More than one category can be mapped to a column by assigning multiple values to Categories collection of [`KanbanColumn`]().
-For e.g., you can map "In progress, Validate" types under In progress column.
+More than one category can be mapped to a column by assigning multiple values to [Categories]() collection of [`KanbanColumn`]().
+For e.g., you can map "In progress, Validate" types under "In progress" column.

 {% highlight C# %}